 - Using a Master Elite contractor gives the homeowner access to one of GAF’s enhanced warranties, the System Plus warranty, or the brand’s best Golden Pledge warranty.

 - The warranties are generally considered the best in the industry: Comparing the fine print on warranties from GAF, CertainTeed, Owens Corning, and other top brands, shows that each has its strong points.
 GAF warranties are considered the best, and roofing installers want a product the manufacturer will stand behind.
 Otherwise, the roofer takes the blame for issues.

 Why home inspectors like GAF shingles: Home inspectors see a lot of homes whether they’re inspecting them for a home-buyer or looking for damage following a major storm.
 Their reviews are typically that the quality of GAF products is better than average in a couple of areas:

 - GAF’s best lines show excellent durability: GAF’s most popular shingles including Timberline, Grand Sequoia, Grand Canyon (ultra premium shingle) and Glenwood (ultra premium shingle) are well made with fiberglass-mesh reinforced asphalt.
 GAF laminate shingles are built in multiple fused layers, and when installed, provide three to five layers of protection to the roof, depending on which line of shingle it is.

 - Impact resistant (AS) GAF shingles do what they’re supposed to do: GAF Timberline ArmorShield II and Grand Sequoia ArmorShield shingles are both UL 2218 Class 4 impact-resistance rated.
 This means that a 2” steel ball dropped twice onto the same spot of the shingle from 20 feet height will not damage it.

 - Wind resistance is very good: GAF Timberline HDZ and other GAF dimensional/architectural shingles offer excellent resistance to tearing in high winds.
 In fact, GAF Timberline HDZ shingles come with a standard 130 MPH wind warranty, even with the standard 4-nail application method.

 Why homeowners like GAF shingles: Homeowners often prefer GAF products for the same reasons contractors and inspectors give them high ratings.

-- Good options in every price range: From affordable 25-year three-tab shingles to upscale (ultra-premium) shingles, to specialty shingles that are resistant to hail impact, and solar-reflective energy-efficient shingles, GAF has good options for any homeowner.
+- Good options in every price range: From the affordable 25-year three-tab strip shingles to upscale (ultra-premium) shingles, to specialty shingles that are resistant to hail impact, and solar-reflective energy-efficient shingles, GAF has good options for any homeowner.